 Several European studies have assessed the compliance and adherence with SLIT:

-●A study of 300 children (6 to 16 years of age), who received either grass or house dust mite sublingual drops or tablets over two years of treatment, revealed that discontinuation rates were clearly tied to follow-up visits to the study site .
-The drop-out rate was 30, 68, and 82 percent in patients evaluated in the clinic every three, six, and 12 months, respectively.
+●A study of 300 children (6 to 16 years of age) who received either grass or house dust mite sublingual drops or tablets over two years of treatment revealed that discontinuation rates were clearly tied to follow-up visits to the study site .
+The dropout rate was 30, 68, and 82 percent in patients evaluated in the clinic every 3, 6, and 12 months, respectively.

 ●A third study addressed a more realistic measure of surveillance: drug sales figures (as opposed to marketing surveys, which can overestimate compliance due to contact of patients by the surveyor).
 In postmarketing surveys, compliance ranges from 50 to 90 percent depending on age and duration of treatment.
 In contrast, data on SLIT prescription refills shows a different picture: sales decreased from 100 percent to 44, 28, and 13 percent, in the first, second, and third years, respectively .
 Of the total prescriptions for SLIT from the two major manufacturers that participated in the survey, less than 20 percent of prescriptions were continued after three years.

-●In a retrospective analysis of 6486 patients beginning subcutaneous immunotherapy (SCIT) or SLIT, 23 percent of SCIT patients, and 7 percent of SLIT patients completed three years of treatment .
+●In a retrospective analysis of a community pharmacy database of 6486 patients beginning subcutaneous immunotherapy (SCIT) or SLIT, 23 percent of SCIT patients and only 7 percent of SLIT patients completed three years of treatment .

 Although these rates of treatment adherence are not dramatically different from those for other chronic diseases, they may significantly impact efficacy.